dgraph-io/dgraph-docs/content/deploy/dgraph-administration.md

 By default, admin operations can only be initiated from the machine on which the Dgraph Alpha runs.

-You can use the `--security` superflag's option to specify a comma-separated whitelist of IP addresses, IP ranges, CIDR ranges, or hostnames for hosts from which admin operations can be initiated.
+You can use the `--security` superflag's `whitelist` option to specify a comma-separated whitelist of IP addresses, IP ranges, CIDR ranges, or hostnames for hosts from which admin operations can be initiated.

 **IP Address**